cyrus2281/Real-Typer/README.md

         <p>Third Sample Text</p>
     </div>
  ```
-include the Type.js as a module:
+include the Typer.js as a module:
 ```html
     <script type="module" src="Typer.js"></script>
 ```
 import the module at your script (make sure to put the type as 'module'):

-create an object of Typer with argument of the target css selector
+create an object of Typer with argument of the target css selector.

-apply any customization that you want
+apply any customization that you want.

-call the type method to start typing
+call the type method to start typing.
 ```html
     <script type="module">
         import Typer from "./Typer.js";